canastro/blog/content/blog/2019-08-11---javascript-long-running-tasks-idle-cpu/index.md

 To provide a smooth user experience the browser needs to be able to render 60 frames per second, which means rendering a frame every 16ms.
 If you have long-running javascript tasks than you're going to start dropping frames, and that will be obvious if the user is scrolling or a animation is being rendered.

-There are some tecniques to avoid janking the UI, with the most common one being to move such tasks to a Web Worker.
+There are some techniques to avoid janking the UI, with the most common one being to move such tasks to a Web Worker.
 In this post I'm going to investigate a different approach: How to split work into chunks and use the CPU's idle periods process them.
-This technique is used by the React's team in their fiber architecture: the reconciliation of a tree can be interruped to give way to a more priority work, improving the user's [perceived performance](https://blog.teamtreehouse.com/perceived-performance).
+This technique is used by the React's team in their fiber architecture: the reconciliation of a tree can be interrupted to give way to a more priority work, improving the user's [perceived performance](https://blog.teamtreehouse.com/perceived-performance).

 Note: everything in this post is heavily inspired on react's fiber architecture (but in a very simplified approach).
 If you jump to the resources section you'll get some resources that can help you figuring out how react works.